‘With great power comes great responsibility... and stress. Lots of stress.’ So what are you going to do about it?

 This kind of proactive, practical mindset is a good stress management technique on its own; research shows that how you think and feel about stress has a direct impact on how you cope with it.
 Once you can identify the cause of your stress, you can focus on fixing it.

-2. Find the right tools
+The events coordinator: find the right tools

-Some simple tasks - like social media curation or analytics reporting - can be repetitive and time consuming, but they’re an inescapable part of a marketing manager’s life.
+If you’re a manager, some simple tasks - like social media curation or analytics reporting - can be repetitive and time consuming, but they’re an inescapable part of a marketing manager’s life.

 Alternatively, even finding the right email, marketing and communication tools can help you organise your schedule better and reduce communication bottlenecks within your team.

+Learning to say no is part of conflict management, too.
 This can be difficult for some managers.
 After all, it’s hard to admit that you and your team simply don’t have the time, resources or mental capacity to take another task on.

 If you’re already struggling with your workload, you need to stand your ground and learn to say no.